 The Bike Shop

-We are just getting rolling, but we’ll be open weekends during the street construction for repairs, and soon we’ll have bikes for sale, used and new, as well as sundries and supplies for your outdoor adventures.
+We have bikes for sale, used and new, as well as sundries and supplies for your outdoor adventures.
 Is there something you’d like to see in stock?
 Just let us know!

 Who we are